Id Tech: Wolfenstein 3D engine

 Wolfenstein 3D (1992) increased the color palette from 16-color EGA to 256-color VGA and also adopted raycasting.
 The game engine was also licensed out to other companies.
 The source code to Wolfenstein 3D, along with its prequel Spear of Destiny, was released on 21 July 1995 under a proprietary license, and then later under GPL-2.0-or-later.

 ShadowCaster (1993) was built upon the Wolfenstein 3D engine and was licensed out to Raven Software.
 It features diminished lighting, texture mapped floors and ceilings, walls with variable heights, and sloped floors.
 This Raven engine was later also used by In Pursuit of Greed, and with further modifications for CyClones as the STEAM engine.

-Rise of the Triad uses an enhanced engine of Wolfenstein 3D and was meant to serve as the sequel to it.
+Rise of the Triad uses an enhanced engine of Wolfenstein 3D and was originally meant to serve as the sequel to it.
 The source code was released on 20 December 2002 under GPL-2.0-or-later.

 Other games using this engine are: Blake Stone: Aliens of Gold, Blake Stone: Planet Strike, Corridor 7: Alien Invasion, and Operation Body Count.